 Taynish, where the an Read more [...]

-Steep, rocky ridges – or ‘knaps’ – cloaked in woodland, separated by narrow, often flooded ‘dales’, create a landscape unique in Scotland where land juts out into the sea at Loch Sween.
+Steep, rocky ridges – or ‘knaps’ – cloaked in woodland and separated by narrow, often flooded ‘dales’, create a landscape unique in Scotland where land juts out into the sea at Loch Sween.

-The site is owned by Forestry Commission Scotland.

-Knapdale is home to the Scottish Beaver Trial, a unique partnership project which has reintroduced beavers to the UK for the first time in 400 years on a trial basis.
+The site is owned by Forestry Commission Scotland and was home to the Scottish Beaver Trial, a partnership project that has seen the reintroduction of beavers to Scotland for the first time in more than 400 years.

 This ancient Atlantic oak woodland is Scotland’s very own rainforest, rich in plants and animals it is an important site for otters and ‘lower’ plants such as bryophytes, liverworts and mosses.
 Look closely at these amazing plants that cloak the trees and rocks in green.